yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Nation, Tech, Policy, Building, Unit, UnitType, Promotion, Terrain, Improvement, Resource, Ruins, Speed

 ??? example  "Comment [comment]"
+	Allows displaying arbitrary text in a Unique listing.
+Only the text within the '[]' brackets will be displayed, the rest serves to allow Ruleset validation to recognize the intent.
 	Example: "Comment [comment]"

 	Applicable to: Nation, Tech, Policy, Building, Unit, UnitType, Promotion, Terrain, Improvement, Resource, Ruins, Speed